 Americans Traveling To Cuba Guide

-Americans traveling to Cuba in 2016 will need to obtain a Cuban tourist card, which is similar to a travel visa.
+Americans traveling to Cuba in 2020 will need to obtain a Cuban tourist card, which is similar to a travel visa.
 Unfortunately, Americans cannot travel to Cuba for just tourism.
-All American travel to Cuba has to fall within the 12 authorized travel categories per the state department.
+All Americans traveling to Cuba have to fall within the 12 authorized travel categories per the state department.

 12 categories of authorized travel for Americans traveling to Cuba